-The following table summarizes the compensation earned in fiscal years 2010, 2011, and 2012, by our Chief Executive Officer, our Chief Financial Officer, and our three other most highly compensated executive officers.
+The following table summarizes the compensation earned in fiscal years 2012, 2013, and 2014, by our Chief Executive Officer, our Chief Financial Officer, and our three other most highly compensated executive officers.
 We collectively refer to these individuals as the "named executive officers."
-We made no discretionary bonus payments to any of our named executive officers in fiscal years 2010, 2011, or 2012, and we did not maintain any defined benefit pension arrangements, and none of our named executive officers deferred or accrued amounts under the Deferred Compensation Plan for Executives for fiscal years 2010, 2011, or 2012; accordingly we have omitted the "Bonus" and "Change in Pension Value and Non-Qualified Deferred Compensation Earnings" columns from the table.
+We made no discretionary bonus payments and did not award stock options to any of our named executive officers in fiscal years 2012, 2013, or 2014, and we did not maintain any defined benefit pension arrangements and none of our named executive officers deferred or accrued amounts under the Deferred Compensation Plan for Executives for fiscal years 2012, 2013, or 2014; accordingly we have omitted the "Bonus", "Option Awards" and "Change in Pension Value and Non-Qualified Deferred Compensation Earnings" columns from the table.